 Ph.D. in Forensic Psychology (China University of Political Science and Law, 2010).
 Post Doctorate in Forensic Psychology (Gothenburg University, 2012).
 Worked as an organizational consultant in areas of leadership and cross-cultural competence training in Sweden.
 Also has worked as a teacher and researcher at universities in China, and was promoted to the position of associate professor in China.
 With DIS since 2016.

-Ph.D.
-Biomedical Engineering, Georgia Institute of Technology, Atlanta, GA, USA (2005).
-Post-doctoral fellow, Emory University, Atlanta, GA, USA.
+Ph.D., Department of Biomedical Engineering, Georgia Institute of Technology, Atlanta, GA, USA (2005).
+Postdoctoral fellow, Emory University, Atlanta, GA, USA.
 Associate Professor Biomedicine, Karolinska Institutet, Stockholm, Sweden.
 Fulbright scholar (1999-2001).
-Research in genetic engineering, regenerative medicine, cardiovascular disease, and cancer.
+Research in genetic engineering, cell and gene delivery vehicles, mathematical modeling, bioengineering approaches for cardiovascular disease, and cancer.
 Has created, designed, implemented and evaluated courses at university level.
 Acted as Pedagogical Advisor, Development and Regeneration Doctoral Program, Karolinska Institutet.
 Has participated in national and international committees to evaluate and promote scientific and academic advancements.
 With DIS since 2017.

 M.A. in Political Sociology, Harvard University.
 Extensive teaching experience in comparative politics, multiculturalism, globalization, welfare state policy and positive psychology.
 Works as a Leadership Consultant, bringing the lessons from modern psychology and neuroscience to the world of business.
 Also an avid squash player and kayaker.
 With DIS since 2016.